 Today you transfer to Winnipeg Airport to check in for the flight north to the small isolated community of Churchill.
 On arrival you will be transferred directly to your lodge out on the tundra, maybe even catching your first sight of bears en route.
 This novel accommodation outside the former fur-trading post is the base for your adventure.
 Out on the sub-Arctic tundra each evening dinner is followed by a presentation on polar bears given by the knowledgeable naturalist staff.
 If the skies are clear, you may have an exhilarating opportunity to see the Northern Lights without the distraction of urban light pollution.

 Your transport on the tundra is the unique Polar Rover vehicle - a large heated vehicle on giant tyres that provides an elevated vantage point, with an outdoor viewing platform at the rear - allowing you to spend time out amongst the polar bears.
-You will travel with a maximum of fifteen passengers, to ensure that everyone has a window seat from which you may see mothers with cubs, or young adult males play-fighting.
+You will travel with a maximum of 15 passengers, to ensure that everyone has a window seat from which you may see mothers with cubs, or young adult males play-fighting.
 Your knowledgeable expedition leader will explain the bears' behaviour, and how they thrive in such a harsh environment.
-Back in Churchill, on each evening of your stay the group will meet for dinner, followed by a presentation on wildlife or local culture.
-All meals are included.

 On your final day in the Churchill area, you will be transferred back into town, where - depending on the time of your flight - you are free to explore, until it's time to head to the airport for the flight back to Winnipeg.
 During the day you can visit the Parks Canada interpretative centre to see interesting wildlife dioramas, exhibits from the fur trade, and videos that relate the area’s history and focus on its culture and natural history.
-Alternatively you can maybe do an optional helicopter tour, or an optional dog sledding tour.
+Alternatively you may wish to join an optional helicopter tour.
 On arrival in Winnipeg you are transferred to your overnight hotel - the same as previously.

 Accommodation: Fort Garry Hotel, 1-night